Have you already died without making it official yet?

 I’m Aisha, Your Brand’s Secret Weapon.

-As your strategist, I’ll turn your product into a prolific brand that everybody envies…a BEE.
+As your advisor, we’ll turn your product into a prolific brand that everybody envies…a BEE.

 I’m also a wife and mom that lives in Texas with my Portuguese husband who graced me with a super complicated surname that no one can pronounce.